 “Puente Alta” by railsnroots is licensed under CC BY NC

 The time you get up on day three will depend on which El Chepe train you’re catching from Creel.
-Chepe Express leaves Creel daily at 6 am, whilst Chepe Regional leaves at 11:47 am on Monday, Thursday and Saturday.
+Chepe Express leaves from Creel at 8 am on Tuesday, Thursday and Sunday arriving in Los Mochis at 5:40 pm, whilst El Chepe Regional leaves at 7 am on Monday and Saturday.

 Museo de Arte Popular

 Seconds from the train station on the other side of the platform is the Museo de Arte Popular.
 It’s a small museum with displays of photographs and other exhibits of Rarámuri culture.
-It’s a simple museum and only costs 10 pesos (£0.40) to enter.
 It’s worth a quick look if you want to learn more about the Rarámuri who live throughout Copper Canyon.